lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 # In-session Exercise (30 minutes)

 ### When you click the "Create Team Data Table" button, it produces a table of descriptive team data.
 - We will not do this in-session today.
-You already have a fresh Team Data Table to work with in your team team_data_table folder.
+You already have a fresh Team Data Table to work with in your team_data_table folder.

 - Data are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*
 - There are team data produced for each module of *Modeling to Learn*